MaxPiLab/handson-iot-raspberrypi/doc/raspbian_install.md

 You can install it with <a href="https://www.raspberrypi.org/downloads/noobs/"> NOOBS </a> (just installer for Raspbian), or you can write a Raspbian image directly.

+Here is the link to Install Raspbian through NOOBS https://www.raspberrypi.org/help/noobs-setup/2/.

 Here, are the steps to install Raspbian directly

 ### Download the image